GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 U.S. companies are expected to post their worst sales decline in nearly six years in the second quarter, in part due to the strong dollar, which cuts the value of overseas income.

-The dollar index, a gauge of the greenback against a basket of currencies, extended gains after data showed U.S. home resales hit an 8-1/2-year high in June, and was last up 0.17 percent at 97.493.
+The dollar index, a gauge of the greenback against a basket of currencies, extended its rise after data showed U.S. home resales hit an 8-1/2-year high in June, and was last up 0.3 percent at 97.623.

 Sterling gained in response to minutes from the Bank of England's last meeting that suggested some policymakers support higher interest rates.